Skip to Main Content

 How do I know if I have been awarded financial aid?

 You will be able to view your award through your MyGNTC account.
-Please see our links section at the bottom of this page to access both MyGNTC and the instructions Utilizing MyGNTC.
+Offer notifications are also sent out via e-mail once applications have loaded in.
+However, please note that if documents are needed, any offers cannot be finalized until after the file is completed in full.
+Please see our links section at the bottom of this page to access both MyGNTC and the instructions for Utilizing MyGNTC.
 If you have a question, you may contact the Financial Aid Office.

 Offered aid amounts for state aid such as HOPE are listed based on 15 credit hours of enrollment, and 12 credit hours of enrollment for federal Pell.